 Season 7 of Bachelor in Paradise is unlike any other season for a lot of reasons.
-Due to the coronavirus pandemic, production was delayed by a year, which meant there were a lot of single Bachelor Nation members to choose from for the cast.
+Due to lockdown, production was delayed by a year, which meant there were a lot of single Bachelor Nation members to choose from for the cast.
 Additionally, after Chris Harrison stepped down as host, the franchise had to find someone to fill his hosting duties at the beach.
 The solution, it turned out, was a string of celebrities to run the show, starting with David Spade.
 These tweets about him hosting Bachelor in Paradise Season 7 are a total mixed bag.

 ICYMI, Harrison stepped away from his hosting duties back in March after facing backlash for defending Bachelor contestant Rachael Kirkconnell’s past racism.
 Even though Kirkconnell has since apologized for her actions and Harrison has since apologized for defending them, the host’s mistake made a huge ripple, and ultimately, Harrison permanently left the franchise in June 2021.

 Which meant the spinoff series needed a new host (or hosts) to help sexy singles find their soulmates (or at least partner in social media crime) this summer.
 While Tayshia Adams and Kaitlyn Bristowe are set to host Michelle Young’s season of The Bachelorette in the fall, someone needed to fulfill the hosting duties in Paradise.
 And who better to help a whole bunch of twenty-somethings find love than comedy dad, David Spade?